This post may contain affiliate links. Please see my disclosure policy for details.

 I stayed in By The Way guesthouse which was perfect.
 It’s one of the only budget accommodations in the area and is 500 rupees a night.

 There’s no online booking option and the owner doesn’t even give a phone number!

-So, you may just have to take a leap of faith to check in by turning up at his door.
-Luckily, there was a room for me.
+So, you may just have to take a leap of faith to check-in by turning up at his door.
+Luckily, there was room for me.

 The owner, Heprit, is super cool and gave me some great options not only for this place but for North East.
 Also, there’s a great library of reading materials for onward adventures.

-Polo Orchid is the luxury resort that is plastered around everywhere in this part of the world.
+Polo Orchid is a luxury resort that is plastered around everywhere in this part of the world.